jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 **This bondage is located in a microscopic fraction of His universal body**.
 But it is not felt as a bondage because of its looseness.
 Hence it is merely theoretical.

-The Puruśa in the Great-Layer <!-- Mahattattva --> undergoes only the slightest metamorphosis.
+The Puruśa in the Identity-Layer <!-- Mahattattva --> undergoes only the slightest metamorphosis.

 ## Active 'I' as Ego-Layer from the Mutative Prakrti